Compatible RC Transmitter and Receiver Systems¶

 - Simply pre-bind the Spektrum Satellite to your transmitter using a conventional Spektrum receiver with satellite attached.

 - Then connect the tiny Spektrum Satellite receiver to the special “Spektrum” connector on either the PX4IO or Pixhawk.

 - Currently satellites only work with the Spektrum DX7 and DX8 transmitters, Transmitters with more channels are (in progress).

 - The satellite receiver can be bound to transmitter with Mission Planner.
 This functionality is located in Radio Calibration screen on Initial Setup.

 - Being a satellite, range is limited with this configuration and the preceding receivers and methods will provide greater range.

-There are some downsides of using this encoder:
+There are some downsides of using a PPM encoder:

 There is addition information about connecting and configuring the encoder here.

-Using the 3DR PPM Sum encoder in a system¶
+Using a PPM Sum encoder in a system¶

 The diagram below shows how to use the original 3DR PPM-Sum encoder.
 The linked encoder is used in the same way.